kushaldas/lym/docs/useful.md

 In the command typing *:q!* will allow us to quit without saving the current file.

 Vim is a powerful editor, and we learned about only a very basic steps into it.
 It will a complete book to explain different features of vim.
 But, the steps above are sufficient for this book's scope.

+One major thing to remember for any text file is about keeping the newline character at the last line of the file.
+Because that is how [POSIX](https://en.wikipedia.org/wiki/POSIX) standard [defines](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_206) a line.

 ```eval_rst
 .. index:: su